sanko/Fiction/README.md

     File path or name of the library to load symbols from.
 Pass an explicit `undef` to pull functions from the main executable.

-    Optionally, you may provide an array reference with the library and a version number if the library was built with such a value as part of its filename.

 - `symbol_name`